ENT Clinics are under extreme pressure as a result of COVID recovery and increased demand for appointments.

 NHS UK has information for patients on anosmia including links to smell testing and training resources from AbScent and Fifth Sense.
 It also highlights safety advice from Fifth Sense as people with anosmia may not be able to smell things like gas leaks, fires and food that’s gone off.

-ENT UK has some guidelines for patients who have smell disorders following COVID-19.
+ENT UK also has some archived guidelines for patients who have smell disorders following COVID-19.

 Efforts are made to ensure the accuracy and agreement of these guidelines, including any content uploaded, referred to or linked to from the system.
 However, BNSSG ICB cannot guarantee this.
 This guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer, in accordance with the mental capacity act, and informed by the summary of product characteristics of any drugs they are considering.
 Practitioners are required to perform their duties in accordance with the law and their regulators and nothing in this guidance should be interpreted in a way that would be inconsistent with compliance with those duties.